Striking Gold: What can data mining really do for marketing?

 Or your data might show a significant number of customers buying product X or Y when a child turns five.
 Applying that information to your entire customer base could result in a product communication sent at just the right time to affect a buying decision.
 This is data-driven marketing — where simple data-sets like the ones mentioned above are an infinitely malleable resource with the capacity to deliver customer insights that are limited only by your imagination.

 Here are a few to get you started.
-Through applying data analytics, an organization’s existing customer or transactional data can be used to:
+Through applying data analytics to your customer or transactional data you can do things like: